Trachti/nutanix_vm_protection/README.md

 - Prints a structured result summary
 - Provides basic error classification for common permission and request issues

+## Important Authentication Requirement

+The same user account must exist on Prism Central and on every configured Prism Element cluster.

+The username and password must be identical everywhere.
+This script uses one shared authentication token for Prism Central and all Prism Element API calls.
+Different users, different passwords, or separate credentials per Prism Element are not supported by this script.

 ## Requirements

 - Python 3.8 or newer